Southwind Adventures

 How much money should I bring?

-Depending on the length of your trip, plan to bring $400-700 per person for spending money, tips, airport taxes and those meals not included in the itinerary.
+Depending on the length of your trip, plan to bring $400-700 per person for spending money, tips,taxi rides, additional visits and those meals not included in the itinerary.

 Are ATM machines available?

 Yes.
-There are ATM machines in the main cities such as Buenos Aires and Santiago.
+There are ATM machines in the main cities such as Buenos Aires, Ushuaia, and Santiago or Valparaiso.
 We recommend using the ones located inside some hotels, stores, restaurants or banks.
 Be cautious as some thieves may watch these machines and target tourists and others who take out large amounts of cash.
 Consult with your guide for safety recommendations on ATM’s.

 When is my balance due?

-Your land balance is due 90 days prior to departure.
-An invoice will be sent with your pre-departure packet.
+Your land balance is due 90 days prior to departure for Signature Trips and generally due at 120 days for Custom Trips.
+An invoice indicating your balance due will be sent with your pre-departure information.

 Chile and Argentina are two of the safest South American destinations for foreign travelers.
-In more than 15 years of operating trips to this country, no one traveling with a Southwind group has ever had any problems with safety whether in the cities or on the trails.
-You can receive an updated Consular Information Sheet from the US State Department's website (www.travel.state.gov/travel/warnings.html) or by calling their hotline at 888-407-4747.
+In more than 20 years of operating trips to these countries, no one traveling with a Southwind group has ever had any problems with safety whether in the cities or on the trails.
+You can review an updated Country Information page from the US State Department’s website.

 How do I train for my trip?